Title: Army Corporal, World War II, Korean War, Vietnam War

 Bill’s occupation was a miller in an aircraft factory, the Kellett Autogiro Corporation near the airport.
 His draft card reveals his small stature, 5’5” and 135 pounds, which would have made him a good candidate for an airplane crew.
 Instead he joined the Army in 1943 and served in Company Headquarters of the 25th Medical Battalion.
 There he was known by the robust nickname, “Buck.”
 Starting in 1944, he spent two years overseas in the Pacific Theater in support of the 25th Infantry Division as they helped liberate the Philippines.

 Buck’s specific duties are not known, but his rank was a Technician 5.
 The battalion treated and evacuated the injured and kept up with supplies and medical records.
-They followed the 25th, nicknamed “Tropic Lightning,” as they landed on the island of Luzon in January 1945 and fought for five months without rest.
+They followed the 25th Division, nicknamed “Tropic Lightning,” as they landed on the island of Luzon in January 1945 and fought for five months without rest.

 His military life did nothing for his married life, which was already all but finished.
 In 1946 the divorce papers were filed, as shown here.
 Helen remarried and moved to Chester.
 Buck re-enlisted in 1946 and again in 1949, making the Army his career.